 • Increase in rebates for covered outpatient drugs.
-This section increases the rebate paid by innovator drug manufacturers from 15.1% to 17%.
+This section increases the rebate paid by innovator drug manufacturers from 15.1% to 17% and on noninnovator drugs from 11% to 17%.

 Physician Administered Drugs

 • Requires the collection and submission of utilization data for certain physician administered drugs.
 This section requires states to begin collecting information on physician administered drugs for the purpose of insuring the state receives the proper rebate amount.